-Another lesson may discourage students from saying "that's so gay," in a negative way.
-SOGI 1 2 3 lesson plans are an optional resource for educators they align with provincial curriculum.
+Another lesson may discourage students from saying "that's so gay," which directly impacts the welcoming atmosphere of schools.
+SOGI 1 2 3 lesson plans are an optional resource for educators.
+They align with your provincial curriculum and are meant to be customized by educators as they desire.

-SOGI 1 2 3 in Elementary Classrooms
+SOGI 12 3 in Elementary Classrooms

-Example Lesson Plan Templates 2 minutes
+Example Lesson Plan Templates